rafaelromao/keyboards/docs/base.md

 - One-shot shift can be used to invert the [default modifier](modifiers.md) used in the combos.
 - If shift, or any other modifier, is held, it will be included in the combo.
 So hold Shift and tap Z+X+Space will send Redo instead of Undo.

-## N-Grams
-- The n-grams layer, activated holding any of the middle fingers in the top row, will give fast access to some of the most common n-grams in English, Portuguese and software programming.
-- [This reddit post](https://www.reddit.com/r/KeyboardLayouts/comments/t3i523/ri%C3%BEinquing_h_digra%CF%86s/) was the main reference for the implementation of this feature.

 ##
 [Home](../readme.md) |
 Base |